Romerike Folk High School

 Romerike Folk High School is a freelance folk high school at Jessheim in Akershus.
-The school has approximately 105 students and is owned by Viken county.
+The school has approximately 105 students and is owned by Akershus county.
 Romerike has cultivated one discipline, theater and music.
-Each year, approximately 40-50 small and large performances, everything from concerts, the whole evening's theater pieces and smaller study projects.
-The biggest productions play 10-14 performances, usually twice a day.
+Each year, approximately 40–50 small and large performances, everything from concerts, the whole evening's theater pieces and smaller study projects.
+The biggest productions play 10–14 performances, usually twice a day.
 The students live in boarding houses.

 The school is 8 km from Oslo Airport, Gardermoen and 2 km from Jessheim city center at Nordbytjernet.